 (j) The stock awards represent an aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
 Upon their re-election to the Board, each of our non-employee directors (other than Ms. Weyenberg) received an award on June 2, 2022 consisting of 1,579 restricted stock units in respect of which an equal number of shares of our Common Stock will be issued with an aggregate grant date fair value of \$170,000.
 In addition, because Mr. Altmeyer and Ms. Lowe elected to receive only \$55,000 of the cash retainer for the 12-month period commencing June 2, 2022, in accordance with the directors' compensation arrangement for 2022, each received an additional stock award consisting of 511 restricted stock units in respect of which an equal number of shares of our Common Stock will be issued with an aggregate grant date fair value of \$55,000; this \$55,000 fair value amount is not included in the Stock Awards column as such \$55,000 is included in the column entitled Fees Earned or Paid in Cash.
-Upon her election to the Board on December 14, 2022, Ms. Weyenberg received 576 restricted stock units in respect of which an equal number of shares of our Common Stock will be issued with an aggregate grant date fair value of \$\$5,000 fair value amount is included in the Stock Awards column as such \$\$5,000 is included in the account of shares of our Common Stock will be issued with an aggregate grant date fair value of \$\$5,000 fair value amount is included in the Stock Awards column.
+Upon her election to the Board on December 14, 2022, Ms. Weyenberg received 576 restricted stock units in respect of which an equal number of shares of our Common Stock will be issued with an aggregate grant date fair value of \$85,000; this \$85,000 fair value amount is not included in the Stock Awards column as such \$55,000 is included in the column entitled Fees Earned or Paid in Cash.
+Upon her election to the Board on December 14, 2022, Ms. Weyenberg received 576 restricted stock units in respect of which an equal number of shares of our Common Stock will be issued with an aggregate grant date fair value of \$85,000; this \$85,000 fair value amount is included in the Stock Awards column.